Economics, politics, traveling, mechanical design, and religion are just a few of the things that occupy my mind.

 I was a big fan of the Anne of Green Gables books and movie series as well as the off-shoot TV series Road to Avonlea as a kid.
 But I am always shocked at how popular the series was in the United States.
 Inspiring a generation of children to read is never a bad thing.

-I am not sure of the reason but Americans have really embraced Canadian sports.
-If you are unsure of what I am talking about let's name a few games that have made their way into the American culture.
+I am not sure of the reason, but Americans and fans worldwide have really embraced Canadian sports.
+If you are unsure of what I am talking about, let's name a few games that have made their way into the American culture.

 The gas that you pump is partially Canadian.
 In fact, the United States only produces 36% of their oil and gas consumption needs.
 The remaining 64% has to be imported from other countries, including Saudi Arabia and Venezuela.
 But the majority of US oil imports come from Canada at a whopping 21%.
 That makes Canada the single largest supplier of oil and gas to the United States.